itskdhere/vscode-gitid/README.md

 ### 1.1.0

-- Added a new command `gitid.useGlobalProfile` to easily clear local workspace Git identity configurations, allowing it to inherit global settings.
+- Added a new command "gitid.useGlobalProfile" to easily clear local workspace Git identity configurations, allowing it to inherit global settings.
 - Fully integrated into the Switch Profile QuickPick menu and the Sidebar Tree View context menu (on the Scope child node).
 - Smart global override detection: prompts to clear local workspace settings when applying a global profile if a conflicting local identity is active.
 - Redesigned the QuickPick profile switcher with native VS Code icons for a more premium visual experience.